 Production printers are often used by organizations trying to print flyers, catalogues, manuals, posters, calendars, books or very large runs of standard paper stock.

 However, they are also used for very high-resolution printing as they can be configured to handle higher resolutions of 2400 x 1200 dots per inch (dpi) for colour printing and 9600 x 600 dpi interpolated with 8-bit colour depth for black and white printing.

 What are the primary benefits of using a production printer?

-There are two main reasons why businesses decide to purchase a production printer:
+There are three main reasons why businesses decide to purchase a production printer:

 - The potential for significant time savings

 - The ability to do large volumes of high-quality prints without overloading your device